demidko/telegram/README.md

 ### Build

-Execute `./gradlew clean build shadowJar`.
+Execute `./gradlew clean shadowJar`.
 Your jar will be located at `./build/libs`.
 You can start bot with command `TOKEN=[your token] java -jar ./build/libs/cleaner-bot-all.jar`

 ### Deploy